Help! I've found a stray cat. What do I do?

 When you come across a friendly cat, there is always someone in your neighbourhood caring for this cat who loves them - sometimes even multiple people!
 In every urban community, there are both pets, cats who are allowed outside and semi-owned or ‘community’ cats living happily amongst us, with people caring for them who are not their owners.
 Remember, not all straying cats are lost pets!

-Rescue groups may also be able to provide additional support or assistance .
-You can use our Rescue Directory Map to find groups in your area.
+Rescue groups who work with cats in your local area may also be able to provide additional support or assistance .
+You can use our Rescue Directory Map to find groups local to you.

 Remember, in most cases, the worst outcomes for cats and the people who love them result from taking the cat to your local shelter or council.
 Research shows that lost pet cats are more likely to find their way back home themselves than if they are picked up and taken into care, with only 5% of cats who enter council facilities or shelters being reunited with their owners.